 If you were active on Tumblr back in 2018, you’d probably remember scrolling through a parallel universe of ‘confession Tumblr’—where users admitted their deepest desires for others to either cringe or relate to.
-While most confessions helped normalise sexual attraction to the clown from It and eating Tide pods for breakfast, there was a niche community on the rise obsessed with ‘oddbody Furbies’: a series of customised Furbies given different bodies than the original (and iconic) model.
+While most confessions helped normalise furry art, sexual attraction to the clown from It and even eating Tide pods for breakfast, there was a niche community on the rise obsessed with ‘oddbody Furbies’: a series of customised Furbies given different bodies than the original (and iconic) model.

-There are various ways a long Furby can be made.
+Now, there are various ways a long Furby can be made.
 Creators can either acquire original Furby models on sites like eBay to later gut and partly replace them with a long and flexible plushy body, or alternatively, skin the models to elongate the fur while leaving the toy fully functional.
 Customised orders are also made from scratch depending on a customer’s preference.

 As for Alison Lord and her Etsy shop AlisonMakes, the creator tried her hand at making a long Furby years ago after spotting it on her social media feed—but ended up failing at the initial attempt.
 “Then I sort of forgot about it until the first lockdown hit when I created the Furby version of Joe Exotic (a big cultural icon at the time) and set up an Instagram account for fun.”
-Lord later kicked off AlisonMakes by creating baby Joes, presently regarding her initial draft as a “long Furby sacrilege.”
+Lord later kicked off AlisonMakes by creating baby Joes, presently regarding her first Joe Exotic draft as a “long Furby sacrilege.”

-Before we get into breaking down the appeal for long Furbies, let’s analyse the present demand for these creations on Etsy.
+Before we break down the appeal for long Furbies, let’s analyse the present demand for these creations on Etsy.
 For Lord, her bestselling Furbies are the long Furblings.
 “These mini baby long bois fly out of the shop as soon as I list them,” Lord mentioned.
 The longest Furby the creator has made to date is a Furby owl with a sculpted and feathery face.
 “He was about five and a half feet long and had a series of claws down the length of his body and was a real work of art.”

 The owl was made by Lord following a sudden urge, later staying in her house and periodically scaring members of her family until a customer bought him.
 “He is now in New York, so this has now become a global thing,” Lord added.

-As for Surman, the creator’s bestsellers are both the black fur with blue corduroy and black fur with yellow plaids which admittingly resembles YouTuber StrangeAeons’ own Furby named ‘Thursday’.
-“The longest Furby I’ve made was 5 feet long—which was almost as tall as me!
-And that one was so much fun to make as the customer wanted me to recreate a Furby as an inside joke within his friend group.
-It’s so rewarding creating pieces which mean a lot to people.”
+As for Surman, the creator’s bestsellers are both the black fur with blue corduroy and black fur with yellow plaids—which admittedly resembles YouTuber StrangeAeons’ own Furby named ‘Thursday’.
+“The longest Furby I’ve made was five feet long, which was almost as tall as me!
+And that one was so much fun to make as the customer wanted me to recreate a Furby as an inside joke within his friend group,” Surman recalled.
+“It’s so rewarding creating pieces which mean a lot to people.”

 No business can be left out in the whirlwind without analysing the impact the pandemic has had on its operations.
 In the world of long Furbies, the rollercoaster has only gone up, my friend!
-“The demand for long Furbies has skyrocketed over the past 12 months,” said Lord.
+“The demand for long Furbies has skyrocketed over the past 12 months,” Lord said.
 “I think at this time, more than ever, people want to buy nice things that make them feel happy and long Furbies are fun.”

 According to Tobias, the purpose backing the demand for long Furbies is either the search for a “fun cuddly friend” or a “fun creepy gift.”
 “We’ve seen people adopt them for the unboxing experience or because they’re great conversation starters.
 A few offices have even adopted them as a sort of mascot.
 I love showing them to people for the first time.
 Their reaction says it all—these aren’t something anyone can look away from.”

 “I thought Furbies were extremely creepy at first,” said 14-year-old Ding as she then proceeded to explain how Furbies have grown on her over time.
 “I’m too young to feel any nostalgia but I find they have a cursed charm to them.”
-The creator further admitted her attachment to her own long Furbies Orange Juice and Richard.
+The seller further admitted her attachment to her own long Furbies, Orange Juice and Richard.
 “They spend their days on the couch with other Furby oddbodies staring at us.”

 As for Tobias, the creator finds inspiration in the materials themselves.
 Highlighting the absence of planning, Tobias uses an analogy to describe her design process.
 “If you’ve seen the movie Apollo 13, the engineers pour a box of materials onto a table and then find a way to turn these seemingly random items into a solution.
 My process often feels like that.”
 Working with reclaimed raw materials, Tobias further admitted to the uncertainty of the same fabrics being available to the creator during the process.
 “But it’s always exciting to see what it becomes!”

-The role of experimentation and inspiration becomes apparent as Lord also admitted to kick-starting her projects with vague ideas for creations.
+The role of experimentation and inspiration becomes apparent as Lord also admitted to kick-starting her projects with vague ideas for the species.
 “I recently made some based on fire and water because I had a new material I wanted to experiment with.
 I have made two Gremlins which stemmed from my background in ceramics.
 I also get inspired by films and television to create custom orders for individual specifications.”

 Striking a balance between quality and length, Lord’s most recent order is that of a custom black and white striped long Furby—who is now headed off to Australia to live with his new family.